palewire/palewire/README.md

 repo | description
 :----------- | :------------
+[altair-column-sort-example](https://github.com/datadesk/altair-column-sort-example)|An example of how to sort the columns in a bar chart created by the Altair data visualization library
+[altair-election-maps-example](https://github.com/datadesk/altair-election-maps-example)|An experiment in creating precinct-level election results maps using Python's Altair library
+[altair-interactive-scatterplot-example](https://github.com/datadesk/altair-interactive-scatterplot-example)|An example of how to add a tooltip to a scatterplot in Python's Altair charting library
 [dorling-cartogram-example](https://github.com/palewire/dorling-cartogram-example)|How to calculate a dorling cartogram with Python
+[geopandas-intersection-area-example](https://github.com/datadesk/geopandas-intersection-area-example)|How to use geopandas' overlay method to find the area of intersections between two datasets
+[geopandas-spatial-join-example](https://github.com/datadesk/geopandas-spatial-join-example)|An example of how to join point to polygon data with geopandas and Python
 [git-scraper-example](https://github.com/palewire/git-scraper-example)|A example of a git scraper that download, lints, commits and archives a data set
 [jupyter-notebook-execution-examples](https://github.com/palewire/jupyter-notebook-execution-examples)|Examples of how to remotely execute Jupyter Notebooks from other contexts|
 [pandas-combine-workbooks-example](https://github.com/palewire/pandas-combine-workbooks-example)|How to use Python's pandas library to combine tabs from multiple Microsoft Excel workbooks into a single CSV
+[pandas-squarify-example](https://github.com/datadesk/pandas-squarify-example)|How to use the squarify extension to matplotlib to visualize a pandas DataFrame as a treemap
 [random-tract](https://github.com/palewire/random-tract)|A Python hack to respond to a Twitter challenge to "select a random geographic point in the US, with the probability weighted by population."

 ## JavaScript